MindscapeHQ/raygun-toolbox/raygun-cli/README.md

 Where the arguments are:

 - `uri` is the full URI where your project will be installed to.
-- `app-id` the Application ID in Raygun.com.
-- `token` is an access token from https://app.raygun.com/user/tokens.
 - `input-map` is the map file to upload.

 ```